 - E9.
-Prior to the commencement of operation, an Operational Air Quality Management Plan (OAQMP) must be prepared by a suitably qualified person in consultation with the EPA and Port Authority.
+Prior to the commencement of operation, an Operational Air Quality Management Plan (OAQMP) must be prepared by a suitably qualified person to the satisfaction of the Planning Secretary in consultation with the EPA and Port Authority.
 The OAQMP must form part of the OEMP required by Condition E2.
-The OAQMP must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail and rank all emissions from all sources of the development, including particulate emissions; - (c) identify sensitive receptors in proximity to the site: - (d) detail the legislative framework and standards applicable to the operation; - (e) potential contributors to off-site pollutant impacts, including pollutants of concern; - (f) describe a program that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (g) include historical data from existing dust monitoring gauges; - (h) identify the control measures that that will be implemented for each emission source; and - (i) nominate the following for each of the proposed controls: - (i) key performance indicator; - (ii) monitoring method; - (iii) location, frequency and duration of monitoring; - (iv) record keeping; - (v) complaints register; - (vi) response procedures; - (vii) compliance monitoring; and - (viii) review and reporting protocols, including a commitment to providing a report no later than six months following the commencement of operations. - (j) describe a program for reviewing dust management practices on site to ensure continual improvement in dust management practices and implementation of best practice dust management measures, including a commitment to ensure no visible dirt is tracked onto the public road network.
+The OAQMP must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail and rank all emissions from all sources of the development, including particulate emissions; - (c) identify sensitive receptors in proximity to the site; - (d) detail the legislative framework and standards applicable to the operation; - (e) potential contributors to off-site pollutant impacts, including pollutants of concern; - (f) describe a program that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (g) include historical data from existing dust monitoring gauges; - (h) identify the control measures that that will be implemented for each emission source; and - (i) nominate the following for each of the proposed controls: - (i) key performance indicator; - (ii) monitoring method; - (iii) location, frequency and duration of monitoring; - (iv) record keeping; - (v) complaints register; - (vi) response procedures: - (vii) compliance monitoring; and - (viii) review and reporting protocols, including a commitment to providing a report no later than six months following the commencement of operations, including a process that provides for public access to air quality monitoring results. - (j) describe a program for reviewing dust management practices on site to ensure continual improvement in dust management practices and implementation of best practice dust management measures, including a commitment to ensure no visible dirt is tracked onto the public road network.